amol-/depot/README.rst

    :target: https://pypi.python.org/pypi/filedepot

-DEPOT is a framework for easily storing and serving files in web applications on Python2.6+ and Python3.2+.
+DEPOT is a framework for easily storing and serving files in web applications on Python 3.9+.

 DEPOT supports storing files in multiple backends, like: